Below you can browse team members by country in alphabetical order.

 Project Coordinator – University of Khartoum

-Dr Elfaig has been working for the University of Khartoum since 1993 in various capacities, from Teaching Assistant, Lecturer, Assistant professor; to Associate professor.
+Dr Elfaig has been working for the University of Khartoum since 1993 in various capacities, from Teaching Assistant, Lecturer, and Assistant professor; to Associate professor.
 He is currently working as Associate professor at University of Khartoum in the Faculty of Geographical and Environmental Sciences.

 Dr Azza Aziz